-The Good and the Beautiful (TGATB) curriculum is designed so that students who have completed Language Arts & Literature: Level Seven can move directly into high school courses.
-Since there might be reasons for delaying that shift into high school courses, TGATB has created book study guides to accompany biographies and an autobiography that they have published to help fill the gap, typically at the eighth-grade level.
+The Good and the Beautiful (TGATB) Language Arts & Literature curriculum is designed so that students who have completed Level Seven can move directly into high school courses.
+Since there might be valid reasons for delaying that shift into high school courses, TGATB has created book study guides to be used at the eighth-grade level.
 At present, there are two book studies available.

-One of these book studies is for the biography of Abraham Lincoln by Wilbur Fisk Gordy.
-The other book study covers The Touch of Magic and The Story of My Life which combines two related stories into a single 270-page book that presents two related stories.
-The first story, written by Lorena A. Hickok, is about Hellen Keller’s teacher, Annie Sullivan.
-The second story is Keller’s autobiography.
-The biographies and autobiography, like many other books published under The Good and the Beautiful Library imprint, are republished editions of unabridged books from many years ago.
+One of these book studies is for the biography Abraham Lincoln by Wilbur Fisk Gordy.
+The other book study covers The Touch of Magic and The Story of My Life, a single, 270-page book that presents two related stories.
+The first story, written by Lorena A. Hickok, is about Hellen Keller’s teacher, Annie Sullivan, while the second is Keller’s autobiography.
+The biographies and autobiography, like many other books published under The Good and the Beautiful Library imprint, are unabridged republications of books whose copyrights have expired.
 TGATB has sometimes updated some of the vocabulary and spelling in their editions of these books.

-The book study guides present step-by-step lesson plans that students can follow without supervision.
-The lesson plans tell students when to read each chapter in the book and lay out specific activities for them to complete.
+The guides for the book studies present step-by-step lesson plans that students can follow without supervision.
+The lesson plans tell students when to read each chapter in the book and assign specific activities for them to complete.
 Lesson activities in both guides cover grammar, usage, punctuation, composition, spelling, vocabulary, literature, handwriting, and art.
-The study of Abraham Lincoln also includes geography.
-Free answer keys for the guides can be downloaded under the “FAQs, Helps, and Extras” section on the publisher's website.
+The Abraham Lincoln study also includes geography.
+Links to download free answer keys for the guides can be found under the “FAQs, Helps, and Extras” section on the publisher's website.

 Students can write some of their answers directly in each book study guide, but some activities direct them to write in their notebook or work on drawing paper.
 While some activities require specific answers, others are more open-ended.
 For example, page 21 in the guide for Abraham Lincoln says: